 There are no recoverables assumed from reinsurance contracts or special purpose vehicles.
 This is unchanged from the previous reporting period.

-Material changes in the assumptions made in the calculation of technical provisions compared with the previous reporting period
+D.2.9 Material changes in the assumptions made in the calculation of technical provisions compared to the previous reporting period

 There have been no significant changes to previously used assumptions for non-life TPs.